0xSpaceShard/starknet-devnet/website/docs/blocks.md

 Devnet starts with a genesis block (with a block number equal to 0).
 In forking mode, the genesis block number will be equal to the forked block number plus one.

-A new block is generated based on the pending block, once a new block is generated the pending block is restarted.
 By default, a new block is generated with each new transaction, but you can also [create an empty block by yourself](#create-an-empty-block).

 ## Creating blocks on demand